RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 struct Arg(&'static str);
 ```

-One way to represent all the arguments given by user is to store them in a `BTreeMap<String,
+One way to represent all name-argument-pairs is to store them in a `BTreeMap<String,
-String>`  or `BTreeMap<String, Vec<String>>` to be able to handle multiple arguments with the
+String>` (for simplicity this parser assumes there is only a single argument per name).
-same name, but for simplicity this parser uses the former version.
+With this, an invocation of

 User invocation